-- Inherently complex e.g. advanced cryptography; and/or - Complicated or difficult to adopt, use and manage within the organization's existing control framework or structure.
+- Inherently complex e.g. advanced cryptography; and/or - Complicated or difficult to adopt, use and manage within the organization's existing control framework or structure e.g. novel controls in a mature organisation.

 Having been designed and developed by specialists, the complexities inherent in some controls are often handled deep within the associated technologies (e.g. smart cards and other cryptographic modules, functions or subsystems).
 Nevertheless, they may not be easy to implement, use and manage in practice, with the additional risk that mistakes or shortcuts might weaken the controls.